Alias: Daily Clean Code

 ✥ ✥ ✥

-Good Housekeeping is not only cleaning up your own stuff but also that of others.
-Robert Stephenson Smyth Baden-Powell, the father of Scouting, stated: “Try and leave this world a little better than you found it.”
+Good Housekeeping is not only cleaning up your own mess but also that of others.
+Robert Stephenson Smyth Baden-Powell, the father of the Boy Scouts, stated: “Try and leave this world a little better than you found it.”
 Today, Scouts say, “Leave the campground cleaner than when you found it.”
 The same applies to leaving the product and shop floor cleaner than they were when you started.
 This approach is a significant part of the continuous attention to technical excellence that is a principle for agile teams.
-You can help achieve Good Housekeeping with Whack the Mole.